 |Are you helping or hindering your weight loss efforts?|

 While it is true that drastically cutting calories does seem to initially help you weigh less when you jump on the scale, attempting this form of dieting also backfires in time.
 In the world we live, temptation is all around us.
-Constantly denying yourself something you crave eventually sets in.
+Constantly denying yourself something you crave is one of the leading dieting mistakes because it eventually backfires.
 Your willpower breaks, only resulting in you eating more, perhaps even to make up for all you missed.

 The wiser course of action is to still eat fewer calories, but not strictly adhere to any starvation allotment that some fad diet may insist upon with something like 600 to 800 calories per day.
 It’s healthier for your body to lose the weight more slowly such as two pounds a week, which means about 1200 calories for a woman.